Florida Wrongful Death & Probate Attorneys

 Call (800) 776-3103 Today for Top-Notch Legal Guidance

-While our attorneys at Adrian Philip Thomas, P.A. do not handle Florida wrongful death actions, we will gladly refer you to an attorney who does.
+While our litigation attorneys at Adrian Philip Thomas, P.A. do not handle Florida wrongful death actions, we will gladly refer you to an attorney who does.
 Our skilled legal team can open probate and represent the personal representative (executor) who is required to be appointed to maintain the wrongful death lawsuit.